ibexa/documentation-developer/docs/api/js_client.md

-# JS Client
+# JavaScript client

 The JavaScript REST API Client is a JavaScript library meant to ease the use of the eZ Platform REST API.
 For now, it can only be used in a web browser.

-See [below](#using-the-javascript-rest-api-client) for a guide on how to use the client, and view the [generated JS API Client reference](http://ezsystems.github.io/javascript-rest-client/).
+This page will guide you on how to use the client, and view the [generated JS API Client reference](http://ezsystems.github.io/javascript-rest-client/).

 ## Using the JavaScript REST API Client